whales swimming with marine debris on them

 • Other effective conservation measures (that are not MPAs)

-• Effectively and equitably managed MPAs
+• Effectively managed MPAs

 • Integrated into the wider seascape